Annual Sickle Cell Disease and Thalassaemia Conference (ASCAT) 2018

 Dr Subarna Chakravorty is a Paediatric Haematologist with a special interest in red cell disorders.
 She joined King’s College Hospital in July 2015.
 Prior to that, Subarna led the Paediatric Haemoglobinopathy service at Imperial College Healthcare NHS Trust and the Imperial Paediatric Red Cell Disorders Network for 5 years, where she was also involved in the bone marrow transplant programme for paediatrics.

 Subarna was the Paediatric deputy lead for the National Haemoglobinopathy Peer Review Programme in 2015-2016 and was appointed in 2018 to lead the next national programme of Haemoglobinopathy Peer Reviews.
 She also led the ‘Sickle Cell Theme’ of the ‘Collaboration for Leadership in Applied Health Research and Care’ (CLAHRC) in North West London from 2014-2016.
 She is currently the joint Paediatric lead for the South Thames Sickle and Thalassaemia Network and chairs the London Haemoglobinopathies Group.

-Bessie Crone, Senior Paediatric Research Nurse, Barts Health NHS Trust
+Bessie Cipriano, UK, Senior Paediatric Research Nurse, Barts Health NHS Trust

 Bessie has been a Paediatric nurse for 16 years working with children and their families.
 Her clinical experience lies within General Medicine, Paediatric Accident & Emergency and Trauma & Orthopaedics which included the rehabilitation of children following acute head injury and major trauma.
 She has 6 years’ experience in clinical research and currently works as a Senior Paediatric Research Nurse at Barts Health NHS Trust to manage a portfolio of National Institute of Health Research (NIHR) studies and care pathways for patients and families on clinical studies.